The Project Delivery profession manages the delivery of government change and infrastructure projects.

 - pass 2 written exams (these lead to your PMQ qualification)

 - produce a portfolio of evidence that shows your competence in the learning areas of the apprenticeship standard

 - give a 20 minute presentation on your portfolio and hold a discussion with an assessment panel.

 Where you’ll work

-In 2017, the project delivery apprenticeship scheme will be running in the following locations:
+In 2018, the Project Delivery Fast Track Apprenticeship roles will be available in the following locations:

 - High Wycombe

 Depending on the location you choose, you could be working in the following departments:

 - Department for Work and Pensions